jhumelsine/jhumelsine.github.io/_posts/2024-02-19-chain-of-responsibility-design-pattern.md

 * He wanted a cache if possible.
 * There was also the possibility that another organization’s hierarchy could be added in the future, and could the design accommodate that too?
 This never happened while I was on the project, but it was something to keep in mind.

-Then he asked if I knew if a design pattern might help with this.
+He asked if I knew of any design pattern that might help with this.

 ## Chaining Data Sources
 <img src="https://live.staticflickr.com/3470/3254883191_f555a28366_b.jpg" alt="Little Black Book" title="Image Source: https://www.flickr.com/photos/84609865@N00/3254883191/" width = "40%" align="right" style="padding-right: 20px;">

 While I had never used Chain of Responsibility, it was the first idea that came to my mind.
 I went through several design iterations before settling upon something like this design:

 * I called it an `AddressBook`.
-I envisioned a swinging bachelor from the 1960s who might look for a phone number for a weekend date by first consulting his __little black book__ and then the regular __phone book__ and finally call __directory assistance__ as his options thinned out.
+I envisioned a swinging bachelor from the 1960s who might look for a phone number for a weekend date by first consulting his __little black book__ and then the regular __phone book__ and finally call __directory assistance__ as his options dwindled.
 * I’m calling the organizational entity a __Group__ in this example.
 It’s a generic term.
 It can represent any named Group at any position in the organizational hierarchy.
 * The `AddressBook` returns an `Optional<Group>` upon a look up rather than `Group`, since it’s possible that there may not be a `Group` by that name in the organization.
-I don't want the caller to have to deal with a null `group` object being returned.
+I don't want the caller to have to deal with a null `Group` object being returned.
 * `AddressBookHandler` is where most of the design details resides.
 It’s using [Template Method](https://jhumelsine.github.io/2023/09/26/template-method-design-pattern.html), but it’s slightly different than what was shown with the generic CoR Template Method example above:
     * There is no separate `iCanProcessRequest()` and `processRequest()` methods.
 Both behaviors are represented in `Optional<Group> getGroup(String name)`.
     * When `Optional<Group>` is not empty, then the request has been completed, and the `Optional<Group>` can be returned.